hamedR96/Dynalink/README.md

 # Dynalink
-Dynamic Topic Modelling for Linked Documents
+Topic Modelling with Dynamic Representations for Linked Corpus